Jätkäsaari dumping site: History

 In terms of the volume of traffic and goods, the harbour was the biggest one in Helsinki from the 1960s on, and it was expanded in the 1970s as well.
-Now however, its freight functions have been moved to the Vuosaari Harbour.
+Now, however, its freight functions have been moved to the Vuosaari Harbour.

 Restoration and investigations

-Most of the former dumping site is located to south of the first areas to be restored.
-The planning of the restoration work of the former dumping site has been begun, and a special environmental permit has been sought for the restoration work.
+Most of the former dumping site is located to the south of the first areas to be restored.
+The planning of the restoration work of the former dumping site has begun, and a special environmental permit has been sought for the restoration work.

 Soil samples have been taken from 460 places with a total of 1360 samples having been obtained.
 The investigation of these samples has yielded more than 35,000 separate pieces of information.
-The topics that are most intensively researched are the concentrations of heavy metals, oil based hydrocarbons, polycyclic aromatic hydrocarbons, and in some places the occurrence of asbestos.
+The topics that are most intensively researched are the concentrations of heavy metals, oil-based hydrocarbons, polycyclic aromatic hydrocarbons, and in some places the occurrence of asbestos.

 Groundwater has been investigated from 15 observation and sample tubes and landfill gas in 20 separate points.
-Attention is paid to the physical characteristics of the groundwater and to the concentration of metals, oil based hydrocarbons and polycyclic aromatic hydrocarbons.
+Attention is paid to the physical characteristics of the groundwater and to the concentration of metals, oil-based hydrocarbons and polycyclic aromatic hydrocarbons.

 A beach for swimmers has also been planned in the area.
-The microbiological qualities of the water between the future beach and the former dump has also been studied.
+The microbiological qualities of the water between the future beach and the former dump have also been studied.

 Samples of the sediments have been taken from 26 places.
-Physical qualities of the sediments have been studied, as well as the concentrations of heavy metals, oil based hydrocarbons, polychlorinated biphenyls and polycyclic aromatic hydrocarbons.
+Physical qualities of the sediments have been studied, as well as the concentrations of heavy metals, oil-based hydrocarbons, polychlorinated biphenyls and polycyclic aromatic hydrocarbons.

 It is known that metals have been found in the area in small quantities.
-It is also known that the dump has caused the contamination of the ground water.
+It is also known that the dump has caused the contamination of the groundwater.